-A good idea is to launch an affiliate program at the same time.
+The best idea is to launch an affiliate program at the same time.

 Not only will the influencer be rewarded financially on a cost-per-conversion basis, but you can also track the clicks and conversions to understand how successful the influencer marketing campaign really is.